Alice H. Parker: Innovative impact

 In terms of the pain point she tried to address with this heating solution, she was solving the issue of the lack of heating efficiency associated with regular fireplaces at the time.
 Owners would have to manually find coal or stock up on wood to fuel their fires, which takes a lot of time and effort.
 Additionally, it’s not safe to keep a fire burning all night, forcing owners to consistently monitor the fire or only have it burning for a limited period.

-Such an innovation had the unique societal impact of influencing the way modern home heating systems function.
 The way her heating system used natural gas to distribute heat through ducts paved the way to HVAC technologies and forced-air systems seen today.
-This underscores how the natural gas system that she used to make her product function left a lasting impact on how universal heating systems operate.
 Additionally, the way her invention allowed for making the temperatures in each room differently set the stage for temperature controls used in smart home systems, further highlighting how her invention influenced the development of residential heating systems.

-Though her system left a positive impact on society by paving the way to modern heating systems, it was never actually implemented.
-Regulations with the heat flow posed a major bureaucratic obstacle, making it difficult to implement her innovation.
+Though her system left a positive impact on society by paving the way to modern heating systems, it was never implemented due to concerns with the regulation of heat flow, thus making it obsolete before it was ever used.